 This involves organizing your thoughts according to logical rules.
 You use facts and evidence to reach conclusions rather than relying on emotions or guesses.
 Strong logical reasoning helps you make better decisions when solving problems.

 This skill combines identifying issues, taking logical steps toward solutions, and checking how well your fixes work.
 Good problem-solvers also learn from their experiences to handle future challenges more effectively.
+What I've noticed is that the best problem-solvers aren't always the smartest people in the room – they're the ones willing to try three different approaches before settling on one.

 Critical thinking means questioning information carefully and looking at it from different angles.
 You don't accept things at face value but instead dig deeper to find the truth.
 This helps you reach valid conclusions after studying all available facts.

 Research skills help you find and analyze relevant information about any topic.
 Good researchers know where to look for reliable sources and how to organize what they find into useful knowledge.
+In my experience, the difference between average and great researchers comes down to one thing: knowing when to stop digging and start synthesizing.
+I've seen junior analysts spend days collecting data without ever pausing to ask, "Do I have enough to draw a conclusion?"

 This involves interpreting numbers and information to draw meaningful conclusions.
 According to industry experts, data analysis means simplifying complex datasets to find actionable insights and spot important trends.